sneakysneak/docs/pages/connector-authentication/azure_ad_connector_docs.md

 ### Connector Setup

+To allow your clients to access their own data through your Active Directory App, you must save the Client ID and Client Secret values in your Cyclr Console.

 1. Locate the Microsoft Azure Active Directory connector

    > Cyclr Console > Connectors > Account Connector Library > Microsoft Azure Active Directory

 2. From the Edit Connector interface click 'Setup'

-3. Enter your Client ID and Client Secret, click 'Next'
+3. Enter your Client ID and Client Secret then click 'Save Changes'

-4. Click 'Sign In'

-5. A new window will open prompting you to log in, select your Azure account and authorize access to the connector

-The connector is now authenticated and ready to use.
+The Microsoft Azure Active Directory Connector can now be installed and the user will only be asked to authenticate your App.